Yousefx10/HTML-App-Inventor/project/notes.md

 - Working On Enhancing The Error BAR.

-- Showing Only The Related Kit's To The Action Arrow.
+- Showing Only The Related Kit's To The Action Arrow.[DONE]

 - Adding Special Action For Added Kits like controlling Timer Duration or start it or stop it.